KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/line_load_tests/non-uniform_line_load/README.md

 at 10 N/m.
 And for x in the range [2.6, 3.6> m the line load decreases linearly from 10 N/m to 0.0 N/m.

-The total applied load equals (2.6 - 0.6) m * 10 N/m = 20 N.  The sum of the
+The total applied load is calculated by integrating the line load over the length:

+(1.6 - 0.6) m * -5 N/m + (2.6 - 1.6) m * -10 N/m + (3.6 - 2.6) m * -5 N/m = -20 N

-vertical reaction forces must be equal to that (although it should point in the opposite direction), which is verified by the test script.
+The sum of the vertical reaction forces must be equal to that (although it should point in the opposite direction), which is verified by the test script.